dedx-erpa/dedx/README.md

 4. t##.dat, a set of tables for proton in uniform electron gas stopping powers
    calculated with dief.py. used by dedx.py and dedx.f to compute stopping
    powers for arbitrary electron density distributions.
 5. various utility and example scripts.
+6. data/, proton in cold targets for Z=1-92 and select compounds. data for each material is in the sub-directory named after its chemical symbol. dedx.dat contains the dedx and range. dedx.pdf is a plot of the dedx vs E, and range.pdf is a plot of range vs E.

 Instructions for running dedx.py: